 Hi, my name is Emma Conway-Hyde, I am a Virtual PA and my new company is called The Umbrella Tree.
-I am 41 years old and I live in Dorset in the UK with my husband, 11 year old daughter, four cats and five fish.
-Still trying to convince said husband to let us have a dog!
+I am 41 years old and I live in Dorset in the UK with my husband, 11-year-old daughter, four cats and five fish.
+Still trying to convince my husband to let us have a dog!

 Why did you decide to buy Jo’s DIY VA course?

 I had become very disillusioned with working in an office environment.
 I was finding the commute hard, office politics harder and generally had become very unhappy.

-I was sure that there was more that I could do with my life and I couldn’t bear the thought of being in the same situation in 30 years’ time.
+I was sure that there was more I could do with my life and I couldn’t bear the thought of being in the same situation in 30 years’ time.
 I didn’t want to waste another minute.

 I had a bit of an epiphany moment at Christmas whilst speaking to a friend and it went from there.
 I Googled ‘virtual admin’ and all the information was in front of me.